Rotterdam City Basketball

-Rotterdam City Basketball, is a Dutch professional basketball club based in Rotterdam.
+Rotterdam City Basketball, also known as Zeeuw & Zeeuw Rotterdam City for sponsorship reasons, is a Dutch professional basketball club based in Rotterdam.
 The team plays in the BNXT League and plays its home games at the Topsportcentrum next to De Kuip in Rotterdam.
 Established in 1954, it became the basketball section of the football club Feyenoord in 2018.
 However, this cooperation was dissolved in 2025.

 Rotterdam won their only trophy in 1985, when they won the domestic NBB Cup.
 The team has reached the semi-finals of the Dutch League playoffs three times in history.